freight-trust/status/README.md

 - `affected`: a list of components that are affected by the event.
 Add one component per line and use exactly the same name you used on your configuration file.

 - `twitterFeed`: an optional Twitter feed or collections.
-If provided, the feed will be embedded in the issue card as long as it is marked as `in_progress`.
-We specifically recommend creating a [Twitter collection](https://developer.twitter.com/en/docs/tweets/curate-a-collection/overview/overview.html) for this purpose.
-This way only tweets related to that specific issue will be displayed.

 - `enableComments`: another excellent way to communicate directly with your users.
 Clearstatus can include commenting on each issue individual page.
 You can enable/disable commenting per issue.
 The only pre-requisite is to set your [Disqus shortname](https://disqus.com) under the `disqusShortname` option in the global configuration file.
 You will of course need to set up a Disqus account for your status page to make this work.